TranslateBabelJapan/modern-cljs/README.md

 > * `cd modern-cljs`
 > * `git checkout tutorial-01 # for tutorial 1, tutorial-02 for tutorial 2 etc `

-## [Tutorial 1 - The basic][5]

-In the first tutorial you are going to create and configure a very basic CLJS project.

-## [Tutorial 2 - Browser CLJS REPL (bREPL)][6]

-In this tutorial you are going to set up a browser connected CLJS REPL (bRepl) using an external http-server.

 ## [Tutorial 3 - CLJ based http-server][7]